Housing Benefit if you rent from a family member or ex-partner

 If you live in a property owned by a ‘close relative’ and pay them rent, but they live in a separate home, you may be entitled to housing benefit.

-You can only get housing benefit in this situation if your tenancy is a commercial one rather than an informal family arrangement.
+You can only get housing benefit in this situation if your renting agreement is a commercial one rather than an informal family arrangement.
 To decide this, the council might want to consider:

-- whether you paid a tenancy deposit and whether it is protected in an approved scheme
+- whether you paid a security deposit and whether it is protected in an approved scheme

 - whether your relative provided you with a gas safety certificate before you moved in